-Born and raised in the beautiful Tyrol, heart of the alps in the west of Austria, I started to get into sports as a kid.
-As a result I sustained a few injuries playing competitive sports and so found my interest in the medical field.
+Born and raised in the beautiful Tyrol, heart of the alps in the west of Austria, Astrid started to get into sports as a kid.
+As a result she sustained a few injuries playing competitive sports and so found her interest in the medical field.

-I decided to train as a physiotherapist but shortly after starting my first job at the University Clinic of Innsbruck found, that there was something missing for me.
-I immediately started my 6½ years of osteopathic training at the Vienna School of Osteopathy (wso.at)....
+Astrid then decided to train as a physiotherapist but shortly after starting her first job at the University Clinic of Innsbruck found, that there was something missing for her.
+She immediately started her 6½ years of osteopathic training at the Vienna School of Osteopathy (wso.at)....

 Osteopathy was founded by Andrew Taylor Still, who was a doctor in America at the end of the 19th Century.
 Unsatisfied with the medical possibilities and being at the mercy of the spreading illnesses at the time, he made it his life’s goal to explore and support the body’s self regulation and self healing abilities.